Root Canal Not Complete

 • Your tooth requires more time to heal, so the treatment on your tooth is not yet complete.
 It is essential for you to return to our office for further treatment.
 Do not eat anything for the first hour following the procedure and then eat soft foods only for the rest of the day.
 It is advisable to chew on the opposite side until treatment is completed.
 Even if you were not experiencing any discomfort prior to treatment, it is normal for you to experience some degree of discomfort for a few days.
 This tenderness is normal and is no cause for alarm.

-• Discomfort may be alleviated by taking Aleve, ibuprofen (Advil), aspirin, or acetaminophen (Tylenol) if you can tolerate them and taken as directed.
+• Discomfort may be alleviated by acetaminophen (Tylenol) if you can tolerate it, and taken as directed.
 Warm salt water rinses (1/2 teaspoon of salt in 8 ounces of water) may also help.
 Should you experience discomfort that cannot be controlled with the above medications or should swelling develop, please contact our office immediately, or go to the emergency room if symptoms are severe.

 • Your tooth will be fragile until the root canal is finished and the final crown/filling is placed by your general dentist.
 Treat your tooth gently – do not bite or chew anything hard to avoid the risk of a fracture.
 Hard foods include ice, raw vegetables, pretzels, nuts, cereal, croutons etc. You should also avoid grinding or clenching your teeth.
 Think “gentle” as a fracture at this point could mean extraction.